Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

-- **Training with Environment Parameter Sampling** - To train agents to be adapt to changes in its environment (i.e., generalization), the agent should be exposed to a variations of the environment.
-Similar to Curriculum Learning, where environments become more difficult as the agent learns, the toolkit provides a way to randomly sample aspects of the environment during training.
+- **Training with Reset Parameter Sampling** - To train agents to be adapt to changes in its environment (i.e., generalization), the agent should be exposed to several variations of the environment.
+Similar to Curriculum Learning, where environments become more difficult as the agent learns, the toolkit provides a way to randomly sample Reset Parameters of the environment during training.
 See [Training with Environment Parameter Sampling](Training-Generalization-Learning.md) to learn more about this feature.